 Doctors use specific chelator medications to treat heavy metal poisoning.
 Certain foods can also help move heavy metals out of the body.

 Heavy metal toxicity can affect the function of organs such as the brain, the liver, and the lungs.
 Having high levels of heavy metals in the body can also reduce energy levels and affect blood composition.

 Long-term exposure to heavy metals can cause the symptoms seen in degenerative conditions, such as Parkinson’s disease and Alzheimer’s disease.
-In some cases, long-term exposure to some metals may even cause cancer.
+In some cases, long-term exposure to some metals

 Some examples of heavy metals include: